Executive Spotlight: Hessam Nadji, Marcus & Millichap

 - Nov 19, 2018

 Hessam Nadji is now approaching his third year as president & CEO of Marcus & Millichap, one of the most powerful brokerage houses in the industry.
 Following a unique path, Nadji joined the company in 1996 as head of research and advisory services and quickly established the firm among the top experts in research and investment trend forecasting.
-This led to overseeing the company’s specialty brokerage divisions, which grew significantly under his supervision.
-Then in 2013, he played a leading role in the preparation and execution of the firm’s IPO (NYSE: MMI).
-Commercial Property Executive will be honoring Nadji with the Service Executive of the Year award as part of our annual Executives of the Year awards in December.
+This led to working directly with the company’s sales teams and clients, resulting in overseeing the company’s specialty brokerage divisions, which grew significantly under his supervision.
+In 2013, he played a leading role in the preparation and execution of the firm’s IPO (NYSE: MMI).
+Commercial Property Executive honored Nadji with the Service Executive of the Year award as part of our annual Executives of the Year awards in December.
 In advance of this honor, we took the opportunity to get his take on the economy and other potential disruptors to commercial real estate.

 Where are we in the current economic cycle and how does it differ from the last upcycle?

-With the mid-terms behind us, we face the high probability of a good balance between rising interest rates, a moderate slowing of the economy and managing of inflation by the Fed that does not have to kill the economy.
+With the mid-terms behind us, we face the high probability of a good balance between rising interest rates, a moderate slowing of the economy and inflation management by the the Fed.
+This would help extend the expansion.
+The new tax law has also been favorable for commercial real estate and the broader economy and its positive effects still need time to ripple through the market.

 What are the stories surrounding multifamily that you’re paying attention to at the moment and what should investors be thinking about that asset class?

 Nadji: That is a really interesting topic right now.
-Because obviously apartments led the recovery and because they are one of the safer and most reliable sectors within commercial real estate, the prices go up and yields come down the fastest in an expansion.
+Apartments have led the recover and, being one of the safer and most reliable sectors within commercial real estate, its values have appreciated and yields compressed the fastest in this expansion.

-Here we sit, again, far into the expansion and apartments have appreciated a lot and cap rates have compressed significantly.
 What do you do as an investor?
 What I find interesting is that, just in the last two quarters, we have seen a definite pickup in renter demand and absorption.
 This is what happens when interest rates go up, home prices go up and fewer people are able to afford homes.
-And, demographically, there are now so many more people that prefer to rent —including lifestyle renters and empty-nesters—that really were not a big factor 20 years ago.
-So, all of a sudden, apartments have multiple sources of demand.
+And, demographically, there are now so many more people that prefer to rent—including lifestyle renters and empty-nesters—that really were not a big factor 20 years ago.
+In today’s world, apartments have multiple and renewed sources of demand.

 Rent growth is holding together very nicely.
-Thus, prices are well supported by strong occupancies and rents, and the only concern is the overbuilding and oversupply.
-Apartment developers have built more units at a record pace in the last few years, and about a dozen markets have captured more than 50 percent of this new inventory.
-I don’t want to discount the fact that some local markets are going to experience or have already experienced softness due to overbuilding, but it’s not a broad-based systemic issue.
+Thus, prices are well supported by strong occupancies and rents, and the main concern is the overbuilding.
+Apartment developers have built units at a record pace in the last few years, and about a dozen markets have captured more than 50 percent of this new inventory.
+I don’t want to discount the fact that some local markets are going to experience or have already experienced softness due to overbuilding, but it’s not a broad-based, systemic issue.
 The overall industry and the country as a whole are undersupplied for multifamily, not oversupplied.
+This is the case in most property types, even retail.

 Technology is often flagged as the biggest “disruptor” to real estate, particularly retail.
 How will the disruption continue to play out?

-Nadji: The statement I like to share with our clients is that technology is not disrupting anything because disruption hints of an end to something.
-Disruption to me translates to the death of one thing and the birth of another.
+Nadji: The notion I often share with our clients is that technology is not disrupting commercial real estate because disruption to me translates to the death of one thing and the birth of another.
 And that’s not how I view what is happening in commercial real estate.
-Morphing, evolving and changing are much better descriptions.
+Morphing, evolving and changing are much better descriptions with technology playing a major role but not the only disruptor.

 For example, in retail, when you think of entertainment, you think of movie theaters.
 But in the next five to 10 years, I believe there will be an explosion of all kinds of different forms of entertainment that will morph into retail—like Top Golf as an example.
 We spend more money eating out now as a country than we do buying groceries.
-Consumer habits have changed along with technological forces that are creating havoc.
+Consumer habits have changed along with technological forces that are creating havoc in conventional retailing.
 This has short-term pain but long-term gains.
-New space demand is also shifting into health care and exercise facilities.
-This is why the fastest growing segments of retail include fitness centers and health and beauty-related retailers.
+New space demand is shifting with consumers into areas like health care and exercise facilities.
+This is why the fastest growing segments of retail include fitness centers, health and beauty-related retailers.
 Space utilization and configuration is changing rapidly, and real estate structures have to evolve.
 We are seeing this play out.
+But physical structures and successful stores that attract consumers still work and remain necessary.
+This is why Apple is expanding its physical stores and why Amazon bought a grocery chain.
+We are seeing and bound to see more significant re-use of old retail space and in some cases complete rebuilding to new product.
+At the same time there are lots of expanding retailers and shopping centers that are repositioning with entertainment and restaurants as a core focus.
+So, tech-fueled e-commerce is certainly a major force but not the entire picture.

 How will technology and AI ultimately impact the need for brokerage firms?

 Nadji: I think to a large extent technology has already changed the continuum of how a broker interacts with a client and what a client expects from a broker.
-Because the client now has access to the same information regarding the economy or vacancies, the broker is not just the carrier of information the way the broker was in the ‘70s, ‘80s and ‘90s.
+Because the client now has access to the same information regarding the economy, vacancies or available properties, the broker is not just the carrier of information the way the he or she was in the ‘80s and ‘90s.
 The broker must be something more.

-(However), I do not think technology or AI will ever replace the personal relationship, trust and ability to open the hood and get dirty with the client to analyze each asset and alternative investment choice.
-I do not see technology getting to the point where it supersedes the connection and the trust, but it is forcing all of us to become that trusted expert advisor instead of a delivery service of information.
+(However), I do not think technology or AI will ever replace the personal relationship, trust and ability to open the hood and get involved with the client to analyze each asset and alternative investment choices.
+I do not see technology getting to the point where it supersedes the connection and the trust, but it is forcing all of us to become that trusted, expert advisor instead of a delivery service of information.
+Every asset has different dynamics and every owner has different motivations and needs.
+Much of the underwriting and transaction process can be and will be automated, but the individual decision making and executing a marketing plan for a specific asset requires that human touch.
+This applies to financing, re-financing, recapitalization, executing an exchange, making an acquisition and to selling a property.
+The broker has to be a qualified financial advisor to the client.

 How does a research and tech guy become the head of a major commercial real estate brokerage firm?

-Nadji: I got into this business with the hopes of being a systems analyst.
-My major in college was technology and systems operations in the mid-1980s in Seattle, when Microsoft was all the rage.
-At the time, I happened to do that for a real estate company, Grubb & Ellis, but I did not know anything about real estate.
-Very quickly, I was able to put two and two together and see that the analysis of the data going into these computers helps owners make decisions and enables the broker to present that information to an owner in a way that is a lot more decision-oriented.
+Nadji: My initial career goal was to be a systems analyst.
+I was a computer science major in Seattle in the mid-1980s when Microsoft was all the rage.
+I went to work for Grubb & Ellis, which was the third largest full service real estate firm at the time, as a systems analyst and had no knowledge of real estate.
+Very quickly, I was able to put two and two together and see that the analysis of the data going into computers could really help owners, tenants, buyers and lenders make decisions and enable the broker to present trends and information in a way that is a lot more decision-oriented.

-I put a couple of graphs together and presented it to our tenant rep group, and you would have thought someone had parted the oceans because nobody had done the analysis of the supply side versus the upcoming demand side on expiring leases.
-They told me we were going on a roadshow that afternoon.
+I put a couple of graphs together and presented it to our tenant rep group, and you would have thought someone had parted an ocean because nobody had done the analysis of the supply side versus the upcoming demand side on expiring leases.
+They told me I was to go on a roadshow that afternoon to present the findings.
 I said what the heck is a ‘roadshow?’
 They just lined up these meetings with major tenants and, over the following couple of months, we signed up some pretty large tenant rep agreements using that one study.
-That basically launched my entire career and led to analyzing markets in a way that helped the broker help the client.
-Essentially, this became a consultative selling career path.
+That basically launched my career and led to analyzing markets in a way that helped the broker help the client.
+Whether it was applied to site selection, leasing a building, valuation, marketing and selling assets―the same principle applies.
+Essentially, this became a real estate consultative selling career path for me and I spent the vast majority of my time partnering with brokers on client presentation and assignments.